sarabenali88/IoT/docs/web/JavaScript.md

 }
 ```

-Lastly, I call the method reloadAppointments, so the data from the database is also shown on the website.
+Lastly, I call the method createAppointments, so the data from the database is also shown on the website.

 ```
-reloadAppointments();
+createAppointments();
 ```